 Located in the southwestern part of Ohio, at the edge of the Appalachian Plateau, Paint Creek State Park is very easy to access.
 You will need to take I-50 regardless of whether you are coming from the east or the west.
 The entrance to the park will be around a corner, so slow down as you approach the entrance, especially if you have a big rig.

 While traveling around the camp, it is recommended that you walk or ride your bike instead of lugging around your RV.
 Vehicles are not allowed on the trails unless specified.
-You are able to have a pet with you, just make sure that they are kept on their leash and never left unattended.
+You are able to have a pet with you; just make sure that they are kept on their leash and never left unattended.
 The roads leading into the park are well maintained with the occasional pothole.

 If you plan to arrive later than anticipated, call ahead of your arrival so that a park staff member can meet you and lead you to your site.
 Remember to be cautious when traveling late at night and be on the lookout for animals.
 The park enjoys cool summers and snowy winters, so be sure to dress according to the weather to maximize your stay.

 Paint Creek State Park has a 1,000-foot beach along the shoreline of Paint Creek Lake.
-Swimming is only permitted in certain areas so look out for the signs.
+Swimming is only permitted in certain areas so look for the signs.
 The beach area opens in late-May and closes in early-September.
 Pets are not allowed on the beach or in the swimming area, but they are allowed on the trails.
 A lifeguard may not be available to watch the beach area, so be mindful of your surroundings and keep an eye on your loved ones.
 Remember to pack your sunscreen and snacks in the RV and make sure to pick up any trash you may see to keep the beach clean.

 In the winter months, the park opens its winter recreation areas.
 You can go cross-country skiing near the Speed and Ski Zone.
 Be sure to take a buddy with you and a phone in case of an emergency.
-Dress warmly and always check the weather before you head out.
+Dress warmly in layers and always check the weather forecast before you head out.
 If you get winded while skiing, take a breather and start again when you are ready.
 The cross-country trails may close if weather conditions are less than favorable.